Ebazhanov/linkedin-skill-assessments-quizzes/mysql/mysql-quiz.md

 - [ ] XML
 - [ ] TXT

 #### Q96.
-You are working with the tables as shown in this diagram.
-You need to generate the list of all cars, whether or not they had been sold, with the purchase date of the cars that were sold.
+You are working with the tables shown below.
+You need to generate the list of all cars, whether or not they had been sold.
 Which statement accomplishes that?

 ![mysql picture](images/mysql_q98.png?raw=true)